What is it?

 The effectiveness ratings for HORNY GOAT WEED are as follows:

 Insufficient evidence to rate effectiveness for...

 - Osteoporosis.
-Developing research shows that taking a specific extract of horny goat weed for 24 months seems to decrease bone loss of the spine and hip in women who have passed menopause.
-This particular extract, made by Tong Ji Tang Pharmacal Company in China, contains phytoestrogens (specifically containing 60 mg of icariin, 15 mg of daidzein, and 3 mg of genistein).
-These chemicals act somewhat like the hormone estrogen.
+Taking a specific extract of horny goat weed for 24 months in combination with calcium supplements decreases bone loss of the spine and hip in women who have passed menopause better than taking calcium alone.
+Chemicals in the extract act somewhat like the hormone estrogen.